Types of Insurance Needed For Hard Money Loans

 Fix and flip rehabs and construction loans require a builder’s risk policy.
 Simply put, the builder’s risk policy is construction insurance, typically covering the loan amount.

-A builder’s risk policy protects the construction projects the property will undergo from any covered losses.
+A builder’s fix and flip insurance risk policy protect the construction projects the property will undergo from any covered losses.
 Each policy can be unique and offer different coverages.
 However, covered losses usually include fire and weather-related events.

 The most common events during building include electrical fires, lightning, or floods.
 When taking out a policy, reading the fine print is always important to fully understand what is and is not covered.